city-of-saint-louis/gis-asset-manager-ui/README.md

 4. **base-map**
    - **Type:** `string`
-   - **Description:** Sets the base map to be used for the ArcGIS Asset Chooser.
+   - **Description:** Sets the base map to be used for the ArcGIS Asset Manager.
    - **Default value:** `"topo-vector"`

 5. **center-x**